U.N. surveillance expert urges global moratorium on sale of spyware

-GENEVA (Reuters) - The world should impose a moratorium on the sale and use of surveillance software until there are rules in place to stop governments using it to spy on their opponents and critics, a U.N. expert recommended.
+GENEVA (Reuters) - The world should impose a moratorium on the sale and use of surveillance software until there are rules in place to stop governments using it to spy on opponents and critics, a U.N. expert recommended.

-David Kaye, the U.N. special rapporteur on freedom of speech, submitted his recommendations in a report published on Tuesday to the U.N.
+David Kaye, the U.N. special rapporteur on freedom of expression, submitted his recommendations in a report published on Tuesday to the U.N.
 Human Rights Council, which will open a three-week session next week.

 Kaye said he had received detailed testimony about governments using spyware developed and supported by private companies, but the market was shrouded in secrecy.